e271828e/Flight.jl/docs/notes/design/framework_spec.md

 condition-triggered, so events are the wrong tier; and it is a discrete-tier write into continuous state, exactly the operation this design forbids (`g` writes only its own `z`; handlers are the sole `x`-resetters, and they are guard-driven).
-Integrate-and-dump falls squarely into the crack between the kinds: tightly-coupled continuous and periodic dynamics in one physical device.
+Integrate-and-dump falls squarely into the crack between the classes: tightly-coupled continuous and periodic dynamics in one physical device.

 **The idiom: integrate-and-difference.** The reset is eliminable by algebra, not